code-dot-org/csa-se-lesson3d/README.md

 So the code it gave makes sense . . . now what??
 Well, let's add it to our program and see if it works!

-✅ **Do This:** Update the `WeatherAPI` and `WeatherApp` classes with the code that needs to be added to implement the desired functionality.
+✅ **Do This:** Update the `AppLogic` class with the code that needs to be added to implement the desired functionality.

 Run the app (`App.java`)!
 Enter a city, then click the **Get 7 Day Forecast** button to view the results.
 Did it work?
 Why or why not?